dagnelies/skytroops/README.md

 # Sky Troops...

 ...is a HTML5 game targeted at mobile and browsers alike.
-It is being developed in HaXe and CreateJS.
+It is being developed in Haxe and CreateJS.

 As an open source project, everyone is welcome to contribute.
 There are plenty of ways to improve it.